RiFactor/react-18-game-hub/Notes/Notes.md

 New API call:

-1. entity - API docs for strutcure
+1. entity - API docs for response schema
 2. hook
 3. component
 4. render & console.log to see output